Recipe: Hay Baked Ham with Cider Sauce

 STEP 3

-Pour about a quarter of the bottle of cider over the ham and bake for around 1½ hours, pouring more cider over the ham as it is cooking.
+Pour about a quarter of the bottle of cider over the gammon and bake for around 1½ hours, pouring more cider over intermittently as it is cooking.

 -